yunchih/yunchih.github.io/content/tud-talk.md

 - **Efficient Knowledge Incorporation**: Integration of user activities and new data without extensive retraining.
 - **Privacy Preservation**: User data remains secure, without the need for cloud uploads.
-- **Edge Deployment Compatibility**: RA-LLM alleviates the re-training overhead as new knowledge are ingested, thus enabling efficient edge computing deployment.
+- **Edge Deployment**: RA-LLM alleviates the re-training overhead as new knowledge are ingested, thus enabling efficient edge computing deployment.

 ### NVM's Role in Supporting RA-LLM